NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Guiding Riposte.md

 **Prerequisites** Dueling Riposte
 * * *
 By shifting your weight and angling your weapon, you guide your opponent to a more favorable position.
-When you use [[Feats/Dueling Riposte|Dueling Riposte]] to Strike and you hit, you can [[Actions/Reposition|Reposition]] up to 10 feet.
+When you use [[Dueling Riposte|Dueling Riposte]] to Strike and you hit, you can [[Actions/Reposition|Reposition]] up to 10 feet.

 *Source: Pathfinder Player Core*
 *ORC*